-What is the advantage of the renewing the insurance?
+What is the advantage of the extending the insurance?

-When you renew the insurance, all the terms and conditions of the plan carry over with respect to the original effective date.
+When you extend the insurance, all the terms and conditions of the plan carry over with respect to the original effective date.

-If you were to buy a new policy, if you had any medical conditions in the previous duration (whether you know about it or not), they would be considered a pre-existing condition in the new duration.
-Also, your deductible, coinsurance etc. would start all over again.
+If you were to buy a new policy, and you had any medical condition in the previous duration (whether it's known or not), it would be considered a pre-existing condition in the new duration.
+Also, your deductible, coinsurance and other terms and conditions would start all over again.

-However, if you were to renew it instead, if they were covered in the previous duration, they would continue to be covered in the new duration as well.
-Therefore, renewing the policy has big advantages.
+However, if you were to extend your coverage instead, the medical conditions that occurred in the previous duration would continue to be covered in the new duration as well.
+Extending the policy offers big advantages for you.

 Therefore, you should try to renew the insurance whenever possible.

 Some foreign visitors insurance plans charge a $5 extension fee in addition to the premium.
 I don't want to pay that fee.
 Why can't I simply buy the new insurance?

 Please refer to the first FAQ on this web page (see above).
 Extending the insurance has big advantages.
 Why would you risk losing coverage in order to save just $5?
 Even if you think you didn't have any medical conditions in the previous duration it is simply not worth the trouble.

 Let's assume you had bought the insurance for 3 months initially and you want the insurance for another 2 months.

 Let's say you extend the insurance and become sick a week after the extension.
 When you visit the doctor, they tell you that your medical condition started one month ago.
 In this situation you would be covered because your insurance is 3 months, 1 week old.